AJNOURI/Docker_Certified_Associate_Certification/README.md

 *   Setting Up a Swarm (Backup and Restore)
 *   Outline the Sizing Requirements Prior to Installation
 *   Set Up and Configure Universal Control Plane (UCP) and Docker Trusted Repository (DTR) for Secure Cluster Management
-*   Complete Backups for UCP and DTR
+*   Backups for UCP and DTR
 *   Create and Manage UCP Users and Teams
 *   Namespaces, CGroups, and Certificates
 *   Exercise: Installing Docker Standard Edition and Configuring the Service to Start Automatically